treed22101/General-Purpose-Bot/README.md

 3. Launch from ```bot.py```

-4. All of the commands are listed via !help once you setup the bot

 # Setup Note
 1. Some of the commands are not customized, so set them to your liking.